JudgeGroovyman/JudgeGroovyman.github.io/Mac.md

 	- Word wrap doesn't automatically respond to window width . nvm its a super obvious option that I missed but I missed because its only an option .
 	- Slight concern that an evaluation feature which I care for will disappear in 30 days.
 Textmate is totally free with all of those features.
 	- Script editor is kindof a mess if thats the macro features.

+# Making .commands #
+ Start it with #!/bin/zsh
+ then `` # name of this mod without spaces for save file name=CK_SpaceHunter_V1.1
+# location of the folder this is running from
+here=${0%/*}

+${here}/GZDoom.app/Contents/MacOS/gzdoom -iwad DOOM.wad  -file ${here}/DTWID.wad ${here}/${name}.pk3 -saveDir ${here}/Saves/${name} ``

+# Enjoyable #
+This software is GREAT.
+Program your game to read from the keybaord and then your controller to write to the ekyboard

+just spent 30 minutes getting 'enjoyable' the controller mapping software for mac working to remap a ps4 controller button to my keyboard space bar!
+It seemed to be working but then just never did shit.  looking in lots of forums where lots of people think its just totally broken, i found that you have to just delete it from accessibility and input monitoring in system prefs security tab and then re-add it and then un check and recheck it and then after like a minute or two of changed commands it started working.  now it works great to press space bar for the menu which is super convenient.

+Much more about this software in the Games note esp wrt C64 games but just search for enjoyable